 I have the Brother SE400 and that is what we will use today.
-I think you can apply this method many other machines with minor changes!
+I think you can apply this method to many other machines with minor changes!

 What is an Applique?

-An applique is basically a fabric design sewn onto another fabric base.
+An applique is a fabric design sewn onto another fabric base.
 You can leave the applique with sewn edges or you can use an embroidery machine to finish the edges with a satin stitch

 A satin stitch can best be described as a filling stitch.
 The thread is stitched right next to one another.